Visualization Tasks for Unlabeled Graphs: Data Abstraction

+We use the term \emph{concrete tasks} to mean a prose version of a task, which may be stated using either domain-specific or abstracted language.

-\textbf{Formalism.} This outermost layer of our data abstraction (Fig.~\ref{CoreFormalism}-A) addresses the rich semantic complexity of real-world networked data.
-We define \emph{Formalism} as a stand-in for named graph models, which have specific facets of associated semantic data that help us interpret and analyze the model.
-For example, \emph{dynamic graphs} have node and edge attributes parsed as time slices~\cite{Ahn2014, Kerracher2015, Beck2017}, \emph{compound graphs} can have disjoint or overlapping groups assigned to nodes~\cite{Saket2014, Vehlow2015}, \emph{hypergraphs} require a generalized definition of relationship that allows more than two nodes to be connected by the same edge at once~\cite{Filipov2023}, and \emph{heterogeneous graphs} have multiple different kinds of attributes associated to nodes and edges~\cite{Pretorius2014, Nobre2019, Chami2022}.
+\textbf{Augmented}.
+This outermost layer of our data abstraction (Fig.~\ref{DataAbstraction}-A) addresses the rich semantic complexity of real-world networked data; a stand-in for named graph models, which are formalisms with specific facets of associated semantic data that help us interpret and analyze the model.
+To illustrate, \emph{dynamic graphs} have node and edge attributes parsed as time slices~\cite{Ahn2014, Kerracher2015, Beck2017}, \emph{compound graphs} can have disjoint or overlapping groups assigned to nodes~\cite{Saket2014, Vehlow2015}, \emph{hypergraphs} require a generalized definition of relationship that allows more than two nodes to be connected by the same edge at once~\cite{Filipov2023}, and \emph{heterogeneous graphs} have multiple different kinds of attributes associated to nodes and edges~\cite{Pretorius2014, Nobre2019, Chami2022}.

-Formalisms cannot be unlabelled graphs by definition: they explicitly associate semantic information beyond purely topological structure with network data.
-Any task that pertains to the use of those formalism semantics can easily be ruled out as impossible to achieve with an unlabelled graph.
+Augmented graphs cannot be unlabeled graphs by definition: they explicitly associate semantic information beyond purely topological structure.
+Any task that pertains to the use of such formalism semantics can easily be ruled out as impossible to achieve with an unlabeled graph.

-\textbf{Attribute.} Even graphs without the semantic complexity of formalisms can contain \emph{Attributes} assigned to nodes and edges, which encode domain-specific information that augments the topological structure.
+\textbf{Attributed}.
+Even graphs without the semantic complexity of formalisms can contain \emph{data attributes} assigned to nodes and edges, which encode domain-specific information that augments the topological structure.
 For example, in a social network, semantic data can include node attributes such as a person’s height and age~\cite{Newman2003}, while in a biological system such semantic data may take the form of edge attributes representing the reactivity of different metabolites~\cite{Murray2016}.
 Attribute data is used extensively in graph drawing~\cite{Kobourov2013}.

 These attributes on nodes or edges are independent from and orthogonal to the topological structure of the network.
 Signed values (positive or negative) and scalar weights (for nodes and/or edges) are special cases of attributes.
-Any graph that falls into this layer cannot be an unlabelled graph, because any task that relies on the use of attributes can be ruled out as impossible to achieve with an unlabelled graph.
+Any task that relies on the use of attributes can be ruled out as impossible to achieve with an unlabeled graph.